Tame class field theory over local fields: Introduction

-For a Noetherian scheme $X$, we shall let $\pi^{\ab}_1(X)$ denote the abelian {\'e}tale fundamental group of $X$ and consider it as a topological group with its profinite topology.
-We shall write $\pi^{\ab}_1(\Spec(F))$ interchangeably as $G_F$, where the latter is the abelian absolute Galois group of a field $F$.
-We shall let $I(p) \subset \N$ denote the set of natural numbers not divisible by the prime $p$.
+For a Noetherian scheme $X$, we shall let $\pi^{\ab}_1(X)$ denote the abelian {\'e}tale fundamental group of $X$.
+We shall write $\pi^{\ab}_1(\Spec(F))$ interchangeably as $G_F$, where the latter is the abelianized absolute Galois group of a field $F$.
 We shall let $\Tab$ denote the category of topological abelian groups with continuous homomorphisms.